-The Army has been located in Heidelberg ever since the end of the Second World War, but as allies and guests of the German people.
+The Army has been located in Heidelberg ever since the end of the Second World War but as allies and guests of the German people.
 The Heidelberg community is recognized as one of the best military communities in the United States Army Europe.

 U.S. Army Garrison Heidelberg includes installations in Heidelberg proper, and in Schwetzingen and Germersheim.
-On March 27, 2008, the former U.S. Army Garrison Heidelberg reflagged as U.S. Army Garrison Baden-Württemberg and a new organization was activated to support the Heidelberg military community, to be known as U.S. Army Garrison Heidelberg.
+On March 27, 2008, the former U.S. Army Garrison Heidelberg reflagged as U.S. Army Garrison Baden-Württemberg and a new organization were activated to support the Heidelberg military community, to be known as U.S. Army Garrison Heidelberg.

-Heidelberg is centrally located in Germany, with the cities such as Frankfurt, Stuttgart, Nurnberg and Munchen (Munich) only being a few hours away by train.
+Heidelberg is centrally located in Germany, with the cities such as Frankfurt, Stuttgart, Nurnberg, and Munchen (Munich) only being a few hours away by train.
 It is also a short trip to France and cities such as Strasbourg not far away, and Paris only a few hours farther.

 03Population/Major Units Assigned

 The USAG Heidelberg maintains and supports a community of approximately 60,000 Soldiers, civilians, and family members.
 It is made up of a diverse group of people consisting of host nation employees, Soldiers, Department of the Army civilians and military family members.

 Heidelberg is home to Headquarters, U.S. Army Installation Management Command, Europe Region; Headquarters, U.S. Army Europe, and 7th Army; Headquarters, V Corps; and several other major commands.